dataPulverizer/KernelMatrixBenchmark/README.md

 }
 ```

+Chapel code was the most difficult to optimise for performance and required the most in terms of code changes.

+#### D

-D uses a task pool of threads to parallelize the code.
+D uses a `taskPool` of threads from its `std.parallel` package to parallelize code.
 The D code underwent the least amount of change for performance optimization, a lot of the benefit came from the compiler (discussed later).
 My implementation of a `Matrix` allows columns to be selected by reference `refColumnSelect`.

 ```
 auto calculateKernelMatrix(alias K, T)(K!(T) kernel, Matrix!(T) data)